 The average cost of living in Alabama

 Alabama's average cost of living varies depending on location and individual circumstances.
-However, according to the Bureau of Economic Analysis, the average cost of living in Alabama in 2023 is around $39,657 per year for a typical single individual.
+However, according to the Bureau of Economic Analysis, the Alabama cost of living in 2023 is around $39,657 per year for a typical single individual.

 Housing costs in Alabama are generally affordable compared to the national median of $436,800.

 Zillow, the real-estate company, Home Value Index, as of March 2023, estimates the average value in Alabama is around $206,044.
-However, it's important to note that housing prices can vary significantly across different regions within the state.
+However, it's important to note that housing prices can vary significantly across different regions.

-If you’re renting in Alabama, it will set you back between $664 and $1,250 per month.
-So for a two-bedroom apartment, you can expect to pay on average, $826 a month.
+If you’re renting in Alabama, you can budget for between $664 and $1,250 per month.
+You can expect to pay an average of $826 a month for a two-bedroom apartment.

 According to Zippia, those in Birmingham pay nearly $400 on average each month, which is slightly less than the national average.

 According to 2021 data from the Bureau of Labor Statistics, the average spending on food at home is $5,259 annually, or about $438 per month for US households.

-Transportation costs, including gas prices and vehicle maintenance, can impact the overall cost of living.
+Transportation costs, including gas prices and vehicle maintenance, can impact the overall cost of living in Alabama.

 Alabama's Gas prices are typically lower than the national average, providing potential savings for residents.
 However, these prices fluctuate over time.